-With just ten years left to deliver on the Sustainable Development Goals (SDGs) - and only five for the Integrated Global Action Plan for the Prevention and Control of Pneumonia and Diarrhoea (GAPPD) targets - now is the time to act.
-We need concerted action to improve policies, investment, innovations, and scale up evidence-based interventions, if we are to leave no child behind and to save lives.
+Now is the time to act.
+There are only ten years left to deliver on the Sustainable Development Goals (SDGs) - which require all countries to reduce child deaths to at least 25 per 1,000 live births - and only five years to achieve the Integrated Global Action Plan for the Prevention and Control of Pneumonia and Diarrhoea (GAPPD) pneumonia target - which requires all countries to reduce child pneumonia deaths to below 3 per 1,000 births.
+We need concerted action to improve policies, investment, innovations, and scale up of evidence-based interventions, if we are to leave no child behind and to save lives.
 Not only is combatting pneumonia possible, it is a must - a must for every child to be able to fulfil their right to survive and thrive.